ZackMason/ActuallyAGameEngine/README.md

 # Template

-You can find a start template at https://github.com/ZackMason/AAGEStarterTemplate
+You can find a starter template at https://github.com/ZackMason/AAGEStarterTemplate

 # Features